Search for a rare disease

 The overall prevalence of PC deficiency is not known and annual incidence has been reported to be 1/250,000 births.
 The disorder affects males and females equally.

-Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency, type A; severe neonatal PC deficiency, type B; and intermittent/benign PC deficiency, type C (see these terms).
+Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency (type A); severe neonatal PC deficiency (type B); and intermittent/benign PC deficiency (type C).
 The only common feature is metabolic acidosis.
-Type A (infantile form) is characterized by infantile onset, generally with a severe course.
+Type A is characterized by infantile onset, generally with a severe course.
 Type B has a very severe course with a fatal outcome in early infancy, and Type C involves only episodic metabolic acidosis.